ymyke/tessa/DEVNOTES.md

 - alerts.py uses the models to access the right `price_history` function depending on the asset type. -> Need some abstraction layer there?
 Something better than `api.ticker` today?
-- Tickerconfig: I used in both finalerts and fignal.
+- Tickerconfig: Is used in both finalerts and fignal.
   - What should this be in the future?
 Something central somewhere?
   - Also add crypto to it?
 (Including the coingecko symbols?)
   - Or would this be some kind of generic price access layer that contains everything in